raphaelparent/portfolio/README.md

 ## Things to do

- - Build the html and css for the admin (in progress)
+ - Build the html and css for the admin
-   - Manage projects
+   - ~~All projects~~
+   - Add and edit a project
    - Manage contact information
  - Build the API
    - Add a project